RAF Lakenheath celebrates its diversity

-Members from the Asian American and Pacific Islander committee discuss their heritage with participants of the 48th Fighter Wing Diversity Day event, Royal Air Force Lakenheath, England, August 20, 2020.
+The 48th Fighter Wing Diversity Day is an annual event that celebrates the diversity of the Liberty Wing community through interactive activities, food, and cultural educational resources.

+“Our goal is to be the driving force that opens the door for our Airmen to lead the charge in sharing the message of understanding how they fit into the overall mission,” said Senior Master Sgt.
+Tara Richardson, D&I Committee co-chair.
+“We aim to promote inclusion by implementing complete base involvement with representatives from squadrons all over the base.
+This ensures diversity and inclusion remains in everyone’s mouth and keeps that energy flowing through the entire force.”

 Hundreds attended the event to observe traditional arts in dance, musical performances, as well as booths highlighting cultures including the African American and Asian American and Pacific Islander heritage displays.

-(U.S. Air Force photo by Senior Airman Shanice Williams-Jones)
+“We weren’t going to let this opportunity pass us by," said Senior Master Sgt.
+Richard Jones, D&I Committee co-chair.
+"We've taken COVID-19 restrictions in mind and implemented sanitizing stations, physical distancing, and the mandatory wearing of masks for the event.
+We want to celebrate while making sure that we are protecting the installation and the performers."

+Having a culture that supports one’s differences plays a vital role in the overall health and welfare of those within the military community.
+This allows for a larger force with a variety of opinions and perspectives to enhance force initiatives to facilitate organizational growth.

 |Date Taken: